Chamomile Tea For Babies: Benefits, Dosage And Side Effects

 Chamomile has been found to have antioxidant properties (8).
 This property could be useful when the baby suffers from an inflammatory skin condition such as a sunburn or diaper rashiA skin condition in babies caused by the frequent use of diapers and their contact with feces and urine. .
 It is owing to the same property that chamomile tea is also believed to be helpful in reducing inflammation and irritation of the gums during teething (9).

-6. Possibly ease some medical conditions
+6. May ease some medical conditions

-As per the folklore and traditional medicine practices, chamomile tea is believed to reduce the intensity of some gastrointestinal tract conditions such as irritable bowel syndromeiA common problem characterized by stomach cramps, constipation, diarrhea, and bloating.
+As per folklore and traditional medicine practices, chamomile tea is believed to reduce the intensity of some gastrointestinal tract conditions such as irritable bowel syndromeiA common problem characterized by stomach cramps, constipation, diarrhea, and bloating.
 (IBS) and gastroesophageal refluxiDigestive disease occurring due to stomach acid flowing back to the esophagus.
 (GER).
 However, clinical studies supporting the belief are limited.

 Also, if you are using chamomile for the baby, you need to be careful while buying it.